-Founder and senior scientist of the Health Communication Research Laboratory, Professor Kreuter has developed and evaluated a wide range of health communications programs to promote health, modify behavior, and prevent and manage disease.
-His book, Tailoring Health Messages, is the first comprehensive book on tailored health communication.
+As founder and senior scientist of the Health Communications Research Laboratory, Kreuter has developed and evaluated a wide range of health communications programs to promote health, modify behavior, and prevent and manage disease.
+His book “Tailoring Health Messages” is the first comprehensive book on tailored health communication.

-Dr. Kreuter currently serves on the Institute of Medicine’s Board on Population Health and Public Health Practice.
+Kreuter currently serves on the Institute of Medicine’s Board on Population Health and Public Health Practice.
 Other funders of his work include the National Institute for Child Health and Human Development, National Institute of Nursing Research, U.S. Centers for Disease Control and Prevention, the office of Disease Prevention and Health Promotion, and the Susan G. Komen Breast Cancer Foundation.